Covid 19 coronavirus: Employment lawyer answers all your wage subsidy questions

 11. Can wage subsidies be used to pay annual holidays?
 Can they be used to pay notice periods?

-When wage subsidies are for wages and your holidays are wages, So I don't see any reason why they couldn't be applied to a new leaf because annual is wages.
+When wage subsidies are for wages and your holidays are wages, I don't see any reason why they couldn't be applied to new leave because annual leave is wages.

 Notice periods do fall under wages, but it's important to bear in mind that the obligation is to retain staff during the period of the subsidy.
 If you're going to pay the notice period, then you'll have to tie that to the end of the wage subsidy period.